-- Child swallows a non-edible solid object (foreign body) or
+- Swallows a non-food solid object

 - Adult suspects an object was swallowed